shaid01/esign-backend-2/EsignBackend/readme.txt

+﻿OPTIMIZE_FOR_SEQUENTIAL_KEY = OFF doesn't work in MSSQL14

-﻿"the query had to wait for 83 seconds for Memory Grant during execution" - reason NVARCHAR(MAX)?
+"the query had to wait for 83 seconds for Memory Grant during execution" - reason NVARCHAR(MAX)?

 upgrade
 	"Microsoft.EntityFrameworkCore.SqlServer" Version="7.0.20"